dortania/Anti-Hackintosh-Buyers-Guide/CPU.md

    * Docker toolbox is based off of VirtualBox, many features are unavailable with this
 * Xcode AppleWatch simulator is broken in Catalina
    * Mojave works fine
-* Microphone input is not availble with AppleALC requiring VoodooHDA(quite a bit worse audio quality and overall instability)
+* Microphone input is not available with AppleALC requiring VoodooHDA(quite a bit worse audio quality and overall instability)
 * Audio Drift issues on Ryzen APUs(G series Chips)
    * USB DAC is only fix besides new CPU
 * Difficult to setup Sleep(or impossible on some systems)